The effects of leaflet material properties on the simulated function of regurgitant mitral valves: Acknowledgment

 \section{Acknowledgment}

 This work was funded by the Cora Topolewski Cardiac Research Fund At the Children's Hospital of Philadelphia (CHOP), The Pediatric Valve Center Frontier Program at CHOP, the Additional Ventures Single Ventricle Research Fund, an Additional Ventures Single Ventricle Research Fund Expansion Award, and the National Institutes of Health (NIH R01 HL153166, R01 GM083925, and U24 EB029007).
 In addition, both WW and DWL were supported by NHLBI T32 HL007915.
+The authors would also like to acknowledge Professor Akil Narayan from the University of Utah, for providing his expert insights on the statistical approach.